 I’m a first-timer.
 What should I know before going to a game?

 Roller derby in a nutshell: Each team has up to five players on the track each—4 blockers and 1 jammer.
 The blockers stay in a pack playing defense and offence at the same time!
-The jammer, the skater with the star on her helmet, scores points by passing opposing blockers!
+The jammer, the skater with the star on their helmet, scores points by passing blockers on the other team.

-WFTDA has a great FAQ for first-timers, and we’ve written our own How to Watch Roller Derby guide.
-If you want to nerd out on roller derby’s many rules and regulations, you can check out Rules Central.
-Lastly, if you only have a few minutes, we suggest watching this video for a quick primer.
+We’ve written our own How to Watch Roller Derby guide, and if you only have a few minutes we suggest watching this video for a quick primer.

 Are your games family-friendly?